trinityprivacy/firefox-hardening/README.md

 ## Install Firefox via APT as DEB package

+if you are a Ubuntu or Debian based used I recommend you to follow these steps.

 #### Remove Firefox from Snap

 This is an optional step, but as lot of people do not like snap package manager, I thought to add this step as well in case you want to make a fresh install